- What is the Future Steps Challenge?

 The Future Steps App works on iOS and Android devices and you'll be able to link it with your Fitbit, Apple Health Kit or Google Fit.
 You can also submit steps manually and convert swimming and cycling activities as well.

 Unfortunately, we do not currently offer the option to change the method of how you track your steps once you have registered for the event.
 We realise that this may be frustrating, particularly if you have decided to treat yourself to a new Fitbit after starting your challenge – but the Fitbit is a gift that will keep on giving long after Future Steps!
-We are hoping to develop this capability and welcome any feedback or suggestions to helps us improve the event in future years.
+We are hoping to develop this capability and welcome any feedback or suggestions to help us improve the event for future years.

 We are all about seizing the day at The Prince’s Trust, so we recommend that once each day ends, the steps from that day are logged.
 When February begins make sure to log your steps as you go along and check the app to see how your teammates are getting on.
 The leaderboard is live, so you can track the competition.
 Please do note, the app will close at midnight on the last day of February.